Alternating Differentiation for Optimization Layers: Experimental results

 \subsection{Image Classification}

-{We follow similar experimental settings in OptNet \cite{optnet:amos2017optnet} to embed the optimization layer into the neural networks for image classification task on MNIST dataset.
-We replace a layer by a dense quadratic optimization layer in the neural networks and then compare the computational speed and accuracy between Alt-Diff and OptNet.
-As we have shown that OptNet runs much faster than CvxpyLayer in dense quadratic layers, therefore we only compare Alt-Diff with OptNet here.
-More experimental details are provided in the Appendix \ref{appendix_f}. }
+We follow similar experimental settings in OptNet \cite{optnet:amos2017optnet} to embed the optimization layer into the neural networks for image classification task on MNIST dataset.
+A layer in the neural networks is replaced by a dense quadratic optimization layer.
+Then we compare the computational speed and accuracy between Alt-Diff and OptNet.
+As the experiment results shown in Appendix \ref{F.2}, we can see Alt-Diff runs much faster and yields similar accuracy compared to OptNet.
+Since OptNet runs much faster than CvxpyLayer in dense quadratic layers (as shown in Section \ref{5.1}), therefore we only compare Alt-Diff with OptNet here.
+More details are provided in the Appendix \ref{F.2} due to page limitation.